Hypothesis testing for varying coefficient models in tail index regression: Introduction

-To the best of our knowledge, Ma et al.\,(2019) also studied this model.
-They provide a kernel-type nonparametric estimator of ${\bm{\theta}}({\bf{T}})$ and establish asymptotic normality.
-However, they did not discuss hypothesis tests.
-Therefore, there are no results for the hypothesis tests in the tail index regression.
-This study aimed to establish a testing method for varying coefficient models for tail index regression.
+To the best of our knowledge, Ma et al. (2019) also studied this model.
+They provided a kernel-type nonparametric estimator of ${\bm{\theta}}({\bf{T}})$ and established asymptotic normality.
+However, they did not discuss hypothesis testing.
+Therefore, there are no results for the hypothesis tests in tail index regression.
+Our study aims to establish a testing method for varying coefficient models for tail index regression.

 The remainder of this paper is organized as follows.
-Section 2 introduces the local constant (Nadaraya-Watson type) maximum likelihood estimator of the coefficient functions and Section 3 investigates its asymptotic properties.
-Section 4 introduces the proposed method for testing the structure of the coefficient functions and demonstrates finite sample performance through simulations.
-A real example is analyzed in Section 5.
-All technical details are provided in the Appendix.
+Section \ref{sec2} introduces the local constant (Nadaraya-Watson type) maximum likelihood estimator of the coefficient functions, and Section \ref{sec3} investigates its asymptotic properties.
+Section \ref{sec4} introduces the proposed method for testing the structure of the coefficient functions and demonstrates the finite sample performance through simulations.
+A real example is analyzed in Section \ref{sec5}.
+All technical details are provided in Appendix.